Anti-conversion law: Controversies

 Anti-conversion laws in India are seen as violation of secularism and religious freedom under the Fundamental Rights.
 A lawyer and expert in Indian constitution, Hormasji Maneckji Seervai had remarked the Supreme Court standing on upholding the anticonversion laws as wrong and "productive of the greatest public mischief."

 Most of the anti-conversion laws in India were implemented after the Narendra Modi-led the Bharatiya Janata Party (BJP) took up the Indian government since 2014, except in Chhattisgarh, Himachal Pradesh and Odisha.
 Although prior the BJP government, Gujarat enacted its law in 2003 when BJP ruled the state legislature under Modi.
 The BJP has been accused by other parties and non-Hindu religions as reviving the prohibitionary laws.
 As one of the propagandas under the right-wing activism, the Rashtriya Swayamsevak Sangh (RSS), regulations on religious conversion became a major objectives of BJP.
 Especially the Hindu-Muslim marriage had been a major concern, which the Hindu nationalists popularly dubbed the "love jihad."
 Such movements are viewed as contravention not only of religious freedom, but also of other constitutional rights such as the Right to Life and Personal Liberty (Article 21) and the Right to Equality (Article 14).
-Opposers of the laws claim that these are unjustified and unconstitutional.
+Opponents of the laws claim that these are unjustified and unconstitutional.

 The BJP itself has no specified nation-wide policy on religious conversion issues, and the party leaders do not share the same enthusiasms.
 At the Lok Sabha session in 2022, a Union minister Giriraj Singh said, "There should be a law against dharmantaran (religious proselytisation) across the country."
 Even in the absence of anti-conversion laws, there are several criminal cases recorded on forced conversion.
 For example, in Maharashtra, there is no such laws (though the bill has been prepared) yet Christians have been arrested for allegedly converting Hindus.
 The Deputy Chief Minister and Home Minister Devendra Fadnavis claimed that they "already have an anti-conversion law.
 No one can force (anyone) to convert."